 This document describes the scope and key design features of the Design for Diversity teaching and learning toolkit.
-It is intended to provide an initial framework for the Core Design Group to discuss, modify, and reach consensus on the philosophy, scope, and final shape of the toolkit.
-It will also provide design guidance for developers and partners working to implement the toolkit and integrate it into other environments.
+It provided an initial framework for the Core Design Group to discuss, modify, and reach consensus on the philosophy, scope, and final shape of the toolkit.
+It also provides design guidance for partners working to implement the toolkit in other environments.

 Goals and Scope